frida-2020/frida-2020.github.io/index.md

 ## News

+* August 25th 2020:
+  * Program update: Murdoch James Gabbay will talk about a mathematical analysis of the (E)UTxO blockchain architecture on Friday September 4th
 * August 6th 2020:
   * [Marco Carbone](https://www.itu.dk/people/maca/), a leading expert on session types, will give an introduction to session types on Friday September 4th.